 Modulog uses 75% less wood than heavy log construction.

 Wood siding always requires more maintenance than other siding materials.

 Modulog siding doesn’t offer a wide variety of style choices.

 Can be more expensive than other types of wood siding.

 Modulog makes their products from western cedar, so they are able withstand the elements for years to come.
 This may not be the most durable siding option available, but with a built-in resistance to insects and decay, Modulog shouldn’t be as much trouble as other types of wood siding.

 To keep Modulog siding looking great for years to come, it must be first treated with a semi-transparent, oil-based stain.
 The stain will have to be reapplied every 2-4 years depending on the amount of sunlight and moisture the wood is exposed to.

 Does Modulog offer a warranty on their products?

 Yes, Modulog offers a limited warranty that covers any product defects, and warrants that the products are made to the best of their ability.
 It does not cover problems that have occurred due to improper installation.

 The main reason they use Western Cedar is because it is naturally decay-resistant and considered one of the most durable coniferous species.
 It has a reserve of thujic acid, which helps fend off various insect species.
-It also has a low shrinkage factor and won’t warp or twist like other woods.
+It also has a low shrinkage factor a

 Remodeling tweets and photos posted daily.
 Join Us on Twitter